 Keval joined the PMP after completing his medical training in the UK.
 He also holds a PhD in the role of gut hormones in diabetes and obesity.
 Keval now works in medical affairs as a Global Medical Advisor in the IDegLira team.

 Salvatore joined the programme after completion of internal medicine residency He embarked on several years of research activities, mainly in pre-diabetes and type 2 diabetes, and completed his PhD at the University of Copenhagen.
 He now works as a Global Medical Advisor in Global Medical Affairs, and he is also the manager of the PMP.

 Bo joined the programme after having specialised as a cardiac electrophysiologist and several years of research, including a PhD within cardiac arrhythmias.
 Bo now works in Global Development, M&S, Insulin & Digital Health as an International Medical Manager.

 In 2012 the PMP team included Ditte, Veronica and Henrik.

 Ditte joined the programme after obtaining a PhD within cardiology.
-She now works as an International Medical Manager in Global Development, M&S, Insulin & Digital Health and after a couple of years decided to continue her career within another pharmaceutical company.
+She worked as an International Medical Manager in Global Development, M&S, Insulin & Digital Health and after a couple of years decided to continue her career within another pharmaceutical company.

 Veronica, who prior to joining the programme worked in the clinic, conducted research, and obtained her PhD within insulin resistance and obesity.
-Veronica works as a Safety Surveillance Specialist in Global Safety and after a couple of years left Novo Nordisk to work in another pharmaceutical company.
+Veronica worked as a Safety Surveillance Specialist in Global Safety and after a couple of years left Novo Nordisk to work in another pharmaceutical company.

 Henrik Jarlov joined the programme after several years in the clinic working with orthopaedic surgery.
 He now works as a Global Medical Director in Global Medical Affairs Faster Aspart.